george-hawkins/blender-donut-notebook/README.md

 Andrew goes into how you can get this new node layout to be applied to an existing render - something which would be very important if you wanted to try out things with an existing render without incurring the cost of a new render each time.

-But the easiest things, is to just rerender (with `F12`) - you'll see the noisy render occur just as before but then once its completed the denoise step is applied and the noise very suddenly disappears.
+But the easiest things, is to just re-render (with `F12`) - you'll see the noisy render occur just as before but then once its completed the denoise step is applied and the noise very suddenly disappears.

 ### Applying changes to an existing render